Alerts for Ob-Gyns

 The CDC’s Clinician Outreach and Communication Activity (COCA) page provides timely, accurate, and credible information to clinicians related to emergency preparedness and response and emerging public health threats.
 Sign Up for COCA Updates, Call Announcements, Clinical Reminders, and Other COCA Clinician Resources.
 Send an email to firstname.lastname@example.org.

-Preparing for Ebola: What U.S. Hospitals Can Learn From Emory Healthcare and Nebraska Medical Center minds Audio conference call on 10/14/14: 2:00-3:00 PM, Available for On-Demand training
+available 10/14/14 Preparing for Ebola: What U.S. Hospitals Can Learn From Emory Healthcare and Nebraska Medical Center minds Conference call, Web-on-demand training

 CDC Tightened Guidance for U.S. Health Care Workers on Personal Protective Equipment for Ebola